 In the case of waxing, there are many things that may go wrong for the beginner.
 Waxing with overheated wax is often paired with skin darkening and burns.
 Additionally, there is a risk of allergic reaction to the wax, which can range from severe skin rash to folliculitis.
 Unclean waxing products also make the skin prone to skin infections.
 Using epilators thus results in lesser ingrown hairs and skin irritation.

-However, one major advantage of waxing is its exfoliating effect on the skin.
+However, waxing does seem to have some exfoliating effect on the skin.
 Waxing not only removes body hairs, but also helps remove dead skin cells.

 Another major factor in deciding the winner in this “Waxing vs Epilator” battle, we can easily argue that epilators are far more easier and convenient to use than waxing.
 Waxing involves the use of wax, which is an inconvenience in itself.